-A faculty jury review is required of all students enrolled in graduate applied music (performance), except for students who present a graduate recital (or undergraduate proficiency recital) in that semester.
+A faculty jury review is required of all students enrolled in the following graduate applied courses (voice, organ, piano, or orchestral instruments), except for students who present a graduate recital (or undergraduate proficiency recital) in that semester.
 Jury examinations are held at the end of each semester.